Game of chance: State revenues

 Governments that authorize games of chance generate significant gambling revenues.

 According to the UK Gambling Commission, the government received a total gross gambling revenue of £14.4 billion ($19 billion) in 2018.
 That was up 45% from a year earlier.

 The Gambling Commission is an executive non-departmental body of the UK government.
 It is responsible for regulating gambling in the UK.
 It also oversees gambling legislation.

-The state government of Nevada, USA, received gambling revenues totaling $262 billion in 2017.
-Casino contributions totaled $8522 million, 77% of the total, according to iGaming Business.
+The state government of Nevada, USA, reported total gambling-related revenues totaling $26.2 billion in 2017.
+According to iGaming Business, casinos paid $852.2 million in direct gambling taxes during that year, which accounted for approximately 7.7% of the total gambling win.

 Types

 There are dozens of different types of games of chance.
 The most popular online casino games are video poker, roulette, craps, blackjack and sports betting.
 Baccarat is also popular.